xebia-functional/refine_types_scala3/README.md

 [Source Code](./03-advanced/src/main/scala/dagmendez/advanced)

-So now that we have covered the basics, what happens in real applications?
+So now, what happens in real applications?
 Often times we will work with values that are unknown at runtime.
 Hence, we want certain kind of validation.
-We can achieve this with a new method in the companion object called `from`:
+We can achieve this with a new method in the companion object called `from` (it can be found also by `safe` in some codebases):

 ```scala 3
 final case class InvalidName(message: String) extends RuntimeException(message) with NoStackTrace